 I'm aware religious people do a lot of positive things for our communities, but is it crazy to suggest that an inherent part of their faith may be at the very least, kind of weird.
 Could there be a connection with the strength of Catholicism in this country with the previously archaic attitude to mental health?

 Of course there was, and still is, another force at play in mental health in Ireland-booze.
 Let's not beat around the bush.
 We love our drink.
 Imagine Ireland without alcohol...Difficult?
 Our introduction to drink usually comes in our mid-teens.
 Some of us aren't interested.
 I can clearly remember catching sight of many of my teenage friends secretly pouring some of their drink onto the grass and feigning drunkenness.
 Maybe they were doing it out of fear of getting caught.
 Or maybe they just didn't like the taste.
 Whatever it was, it seemed important for them to keep up appearances.
 Anyway, somewhere afterward we learn to like drink, not necessarily the taste, but the feeling it incurs.
 It's the social lubricant that opens us up, gives us the courage to talk to potential mates and generally makes us think less about things.
 It also offers hangovers, which can eventually become a familiar state of fear, anxiety and loneliness.
 Of course we don't need to be hungover to feel the negative effects of alcohol.
-Anyone who has ever been drunk will know that it also acts as an amplifier.
-It's fair to say that anyone who encounters troublesome issues in their heads whilst drinking can easily be diverted onto a bleak train of thought that leaves even the seemingly happiest of us in a state of raw disillusion.
-The power of this disillusion is reflected in the fact that a 2002 study found that alcohol had been found in the blood of 80% of suicide victims in a given area.
-Others get angry.
-Why?
+Any

 'Ah he's a sound lad, he just gets a bit aggressive when he's drunk.'